DworkinLab/DworkinLab.github.io/pubs.md

 ---

-*Please note: I will be adding direct links to data, code and PDFs soon.
-All data and code is already available (via DRYAD, figshare, github).*
+*Please note: direct links to data, code and PDFs soon.
+All data and code is mostly already available (via DRYAD, figshare, github) with each paper below.*

 ## Google scholar